F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 Event Listener class
 ====================

-The Telemetry Streaming Event Listener collects event logs it receives on the specified port from configured BIG-IP sources, including LTM, ASM, AFM, APM, and AVR.
+The BIG-IP Telemetry Streaming Event Listener collects event logs it receives on the specified port from configured BIG-IP sources, including LTM, ASM, AFM, APM, and AVR.

 ..
 NOTE:: Each **Telemetry_Event_Listener** opens 3 ports: TCP (dual stack - IPv4 and IPv6), UDPv4, and UDPv6 |br| If two or more Event Listeners use same port, all of them receive same events, but you can still use filters for each listener individually.

 To use the Event Listener, you must:

 1. Configure the sources of log/event data.
-You can do this by either POSTing a single AS3 declaration or you can use TMSH or the GUI to configure individual modules.
+You can do this by either POSTing a single BIG-IP AS3 declaration or you can use TMSH or the GUI to configure individual modules.

 2. Post a telemetry declaration with the Telemetry_Listener class, as shown in the following minimal example of an Event Listener: